-This last reason has now been addressed!
-A description of two documented training programs can be found by clicking on the menu links in this section of the website.
+The last reason has now been addressed!
+A description of two fully documented training programs be found by clicking on the links in the TRAINING tab menu, above.

 If you have any questions about the materials or how to obtain them please contact us!